St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

 The origins of cancers and inherited blood disorders are often rooted in the dysregulation of genes, highlighting the importance of understanding the fundamental processes controlling gene expression in health and disease.
 However, gene regulation is highly complex due, in part, to the involvement of numerous regulatory elements and the influence of epigenetics and metabolism.
-Our lab is interested in understanding gene regulation in the context of stem cell development in normal and neoplastic blood cells.
+Our lab is interested in understanding gene regulation and functional metabolism in the context of stem cell development in normal and neoplastic blood cells.
 Through these studies, we aim to develop innovative strategies to precisely modulate gene function to aid in treating blood disorders.

 Cellular identity is dependent on gene expression programs, and the maintenance of this identity relies on the proper control of gene expression in space, time and magnitude.
 However, gene regulation can be altered, which can cause cancer or inherited blood disorders.